• Skip to primary navigation

 Another fun fact about these cookies?
 We don't actually put any apples in them!
 Crazy, right?
 The applesauce gives them the perfect amount of apple flavor, and I think that makes it even easier to whip these cookies up on a whim -- no peeling or chopping necessary!

-Close-up of apple pie cookies on brown parchment.
+Close-up of apple cinnamon cookies on brown parchment.

 Jump to: